emc-mongoose/mongoose/CONTRIBUTING.md

 ### Autoformatting hook

 Git autoformatting hook reformats Java source code to comply with [Google Java Style](https://google.github.io/styleguide/javaguide.html).

-To do this, move the script `pre-commit` to the directory `.git/hook/` and check that the script has the access permissions to execute:
+The hook script is in the root of the repository named `pre-commit`.`pre-commit` **MUST be copied to the directory** `.git/hook/` and you need to check that the script has the access permissions to execute:
 ```bash
 ls -l pre-commit
 ```